MRMBRAND/hyble-omni-poc/README.md

 This will need done in both the development and production tenants with the appropriate URLs.

 Note - add the custom domain URLs, not the default Azure URLs.

-## Notes

-Users should only be able to access a Toolkit app with an ‘MRM Admin’ role.
-This is not implemented in the boilerplate code yet, but an example can be found in the `ToolkitManageFormatCategories` app.

-When you first pull down the boilerplate repository, don’t forget to change the `<title>` element in the `/index.html` to the name of your new app.

-Vitest is the recommended test runner used in the PWA/hyble, as well as in the `ToolkitManageFormatCategories` project